-- If you’ve never used the Patreon RSS feed or you’re new to Patreon, you can enable the Acast integration in your by doing the following:
+- If you’ve never used the Patreon RSS feed or you’re new to Patreon, you can enable the Acast integration in your RSS settings by doing the following:

 a.
 Check the box Enable RSS audio feed

 - When you release new episodes, upload them on Acast.
 This will automatically push them to the feeds of your patrons on the tiers they’re assigned to.
-Note though that this will not automatically post the same episode on Patreon.
+Please note that this will not automatically post the same episode on Patreon.
 Depending on how you want your patron experience to be, you can deliver your episodes through the Acast feed, or choose to make posts on Patreon with the audio files and episode details.
-Either way, patrons will receive the new Acast episodes in their RSS feed.
+Either way, patrons will receive the new Acast episodes in their RSS feed

 Adding episodes to Patreon tiers